No passwords, No popups, No cost, No AI:

 Dear Vikram,

 Actually we are facing the same issue that always an issue between us and customer.
-Of course it's an allowed figure under RoSH compliance, but what kind of method you used to detect the detection?
+Of course it's an allowed figure under RoHS compliance, but what kind of method you used to detect the detection?

 We are an in house plating doing the SCF(Self clinching fasteners)EN plating.
-For your acknowledgement, some of our customer very rely on the result checked by XRF (X-ray Fluorescence) machine.Some time the machine will detect the cadmium and other elements,although the same part doing the ICP Test(under SGS-a professional lab)showing that it's a cadmium free.Is there any good and formal way to convince them?
+For your acknowledgement, some of our customer very rely on the result checked by XRF (X-ray Fluorescence) machine.Some time the machine will detect the cadmium and other elements, although the same part doing the ICP Test(under SGS-a professional lab)showing that it's a cadmium free.Is there any good and formal way to convince them?
 While actually the parts being plated is an homogeneous or not, also a hot topic too...arguments start from here...

 Thank you..